 A description of what is provided in this Lean Six Sigma Black Belt Training is provided through the following link:

 Many have have gained much from this LSS MBB training.
 A few statements about our Lean Six Sigma Training are provided in:

 Two example testimonial statements from the above “Testimonials” link are:

 “This (IEE Black Belt) course is highly recommended for anyone interested in eliminating and preventing process problems.
 This course is highly recommended for (making) process improvements .”
 Jacquelyn Barnett, Operations Supervisor, Bama Companies.

 “(This IEE Black Belt course) helped me look at each process relative to how it impacts overall company goals.
 (This course encourages asking) how does improving this process improve the bottom line?
 Looking forward to implementing these tools in my daily work.”
 Seth Nienhuis, Bama Companies.

 Past students provide stories about their Lean Six Sigma Black Belt Training and Certification experience through the following webinar (no sign-in required):

-Lean Six Sigma Black Belt Training and Certification Considerations: Published Article and Webinar
+Lean Six Sigma Black Belt Training Considerations: Published Article and Webinar

 Choosing a training offering for Lean Six Sigma should be examined from different perspectives.
 The following published articles and webinar provides considerations for this decision making process.